TribalRelationsWorkingGroup/tribalrelationsworkinggroup.github.io/_pages/publications.md

 * [The Rights of Indians and Tribes](https://www.therightsofindiansandtribes.com) <br/>
 Stephen L. Pevar.
 Oxford University Press, 5th edition, 2024.
-      - Use code: "SAIGE" to ensure part of the proceeds go to the [Society of American Indian Government Employees](https://saige.org)
+      - Use code: "SAIGE" to ensure part of the proceeds from the sale of this book go to the [Society of American Indian Government Employees](https://saige.org)

 ### Journal Articles